googleapis/python-dataproc/samples/snippets/python-api-walkthrough.md

 [Dataproc gRPC APIs](https://cloud.google.com/dataproc/docs/reference/rpc/)
 to:

-* create a Dataproc cluster
+* Create a Dataproc cluster
-* submit a PySpark word sort job to the cluster
+* Submit a PySpark word sort job to the cluster
-* delete the cluster after job completion
+* Delete the cluster after job completion

 ## Using the walkthrough